 From time to time one of those species takes the step into tools and speech.
 A bud of creative intelligence suddenly appears.

 Within a short time, cosmically speaking, it starts to bloom, bursting into an exotic, multifaceted cultural inflorescence.
 Billions of self-aware petals, seeking to become all they can be; to know all there is to know.

 As innovation continues to breed innovation, knowledge takes off on its own accelerating curve.
 We have learned as much about the physical world in the last fifty years as we did in the previous five thousand.
 And we may learn as much again in the coming ten.
-Physics is approaching a "theory of everything" a set of mathematical equations that underlie all the forces of nature.
+Physics is approaching a "theory of everything," a set of mathematical equations that underlie all the forces of nature.
 We are not there yet, but many believe the breakthrough could happen any time.
 In cosmology we are beginning to understand how the Universe came into being, and where it might be headed.
-Again, we are not there yet many unanswered questions remain, and almost as many competing theories but discoveries in this field are coming fast.
+Again, we are not there yet, many unanswered questions remain, but discoveries in this field are coming fast.
 Similarly with life itself, progress in molecular biology is proceeding at such a rate that we may soon come to a full understanding of life.

 However, knowledge of the physical universe is but half of what there is to know.
 We are not only aware of our experience, we are aware that we are aware.
 And no knowledge of the cosmos could ever be said to be complete if it did not include a full knowledge of awareness itself, the sine qua non of all knowing.
 Today the interest in consciousness itself is rapidly growing, both scientifically and on a personal level.
 Who knows where that might lead?